-Florida Attorney General requests Mark Zuckerberg to testify before Statewide Council on Human Trafficking
+- Florida Attorney General Ashley Moody has called on Meta CEO Mark Zuckerberg to appear before the Statewide Council on Human Trafficking.

 Florida Attorney General Ashley Moody has called upon Meta CEO Mark Zuckerberg to testify before the Statewide Council on Human Trafficking.